Dina Wadia: Jinnah House legal dispute

 Wadia was involved in a legal dispute over the ownership of her father's house in Bombay, which she referred to as 'South Court'.
 Built in 1936, the house had been ultimately classified as evacuee property in 1948 like other property left by muhajirs following independence.
-Until 1982, it was leased to the British Deputy High Commission, and in 2007, Pervez Musharraf requested that it be converted into Pakistan's consulate.
+Until 1982, it was leased to the British Deputy High Commission, and in 2007, Pakistani president Pervez Musharraf requested that it be converted into Pakistan's consulate.
 In August of that year, Wadia filed a petition before the Bombay High Court, claiming to be the rightful heir under Hindu law (which applied to Khojas).
 Although the court determined that Fatima Jinnah was the heir in Jinnah's will, Wadia contested this, arguing that Fatima had been declared an evacuee and was therefore ineligible to legally own property in India and the house should be transferred to Jinnah's legal heir, herself.
 In response, the Union government claimed the petition was not maintainable and was barred after an unexplained delay.